 Once digging is complete, you have two options depending on the season.

-- In autumn, it's often recommended to let the soil rest: clods will naturally break down through frost and rain, making the soil easier to work in spring.
+- In autumn, it's often best to leave the soil to rest: clods will naturally break down with frost and rain, making the soil easier to work in spring.

-- Don't forget to add mulch to protect the soil or a natural amendment (like compost) to improve the earth, according to your future crops' needs.
+- Don't forget to add mulch to protect the soil or a natural amendment (like compost) to improve it, depending on your future crops' needs.

 Comments